bjornmeansbear/teaching.ookb.co/courses/gd3/readinglist.md

 by Ellen Lupton and Jennifer Cole Phillips

-- Pg 214, Time and Motion
+- [Pg 214, Time and Motion](http://teaching.ookb.co/assets/media/gd-newbasics-tandm.pdf) (there is a PDF here for you to read now)
 - Pg 156 Modularity
 - Pg 232 Rules and Randomness